 The School Accountability Report Card was established by Proposition 98, an initiative passed by California voters.
-As we describe our school, you will gain a better understanding of Roosevelt as a school with a record for improvement and a faculty that is professionally skilled and personally committed to meeting the learning needs of all students.
+As you review this Report Card, you will gain a better understanding of Wayside as a school with a record for improvement, a faculty that is professionally skilled, highly qualified, and personally committed to meeting the individual learning needs of all students.
+We are also proud of our student body; they are motivated and determined to succeed.
+Wayside Elementary school is a TK-6 school of nearly 760 students, with close to 40% of those students being English Language Learners.